 The Dhow has been through a valiant struggle to survive in its history, against all odds in a world of rapid changes and growing competition from other motorized vessels.
 The Dhow has fought for its very survival!

-The ancient art of traditional dhow travel has been practised in this region for centuries, fathers passing on the craft of skippering dhows to their sons through the generations.
+The ancient art of traditional dhow travel has been practiced in this region for centuries, fathers passing on the craft of skippering dhows to their sons through the generations.
 It is important for guests and agents to understand the culture surrounding dhow travel.
 It is a relaxed, simple and unhurried affair and you will be in the company of many other traditional dhows out on the sea, usually always within distant sight of an island or mainland coast, in case you need to retreat during sudden bad Mozambique weather.

 Do not expect luxury on board!
 Dhows are basic wooden structures, allowing you to experience the beauty and art of traditional dhow travel under sail.
 We do make use of an outboard motor on occasions, but for the most part, it is adventure dhow sailing at its best.